 The sample estimate for the Pearson correlation coefficient is -0.0146.
 Based on a 95% confidence interval, it would not be unusual if the true correlation coefficient for age and LDL were found anywhere between -0.087 and 0.058.
 At the 5% significance level, the sample given does not support a non-zero correlation of age and LDL (p-value = 0.69).

 The regression-based conclusion about an association between LDL and age agrees with the inference about correlation.
 Both inferences have the same p-value, because they are essentially the same test.
+Total: 3

 Discussion Sections: January 13 – 17, 2014